ismetdagli/HaX-CoNN/README.md

 ```

-Note: The values might slightly be different ~(1%) since this is an empirical study.
+Note: The values might slightly be different since this is an empirical study.
 This artifact does not claim 100% match of the results with the reports.
 Minimal changes may occur (which are normally less than a couple of percentage).
+Note 2: While performing our experiments, we are trying to use the most updated JetPack versions.
+However, as the system get an update, the execution time may slightly affected.
+This execution time affects profiles/baselines/HaX-CoNN results.
+The authors did not observe an significant effect on the results until now.

 ## Experimental Setup in Detail (Step by step instructions)

 This is a empirical study.
 We are listing the details how we collected data.
 The data collected through profiling has been encoded to scripts.
 Run the makefile to built some of the necessary binaries to collect data

-NOTE: Running make takes ~1 hours on Xavier AGX.
+NOTE: Even though collecting data per executions takes a couple of seconds, building an engine/plan takes a couple of minutes.
+This is because TensorRT builder checks and applies possible optimizations to run the kernels efficiently.
+Even though disabling some of them are partially provided by their APIs, this is not definitely suggested to comprehensively evaluate our work.
+So, building the binary files and running `make` below takes ~1 hours on Xavier AGX.

 ```bash
 cd HaX-CoNN/